czl9707/notes-n-writings/Notes/Technology/training_optimization.md

 	- **Mean Normalization**: Derive the scaling factor using mean of real feature value.
 	- **Z-Score Normalization**: Derive the scale factor using standard deviation of real feature value.

+## Adam

+**Adam** stands for "Adaptive Moment Estimation".
+One behavior of gradient descent in general is that parameters moves more constant in some direction than the other.
+And **Adam** will accelerate gradient descent in the constant direction, but slow down in the jiggling direction.

+The intuition about Adam is that,

 - **Adam**
 - **MNIST Adam**